Shape of You: Commercial performance

 It debuted at number one in France, and was later certified diamond there.
 According to Pure Charts, in the first half of the year 2017, the song reached 631,000 units (105,000 sales and 526,000 units from streams) and as of September 2017, it exceeds 812,109 units (707,109 from streams).
 It was the best-selling song (including streaming) in France this year.
 In Australia, the song stayed at No. 1 for 15 weeks, breaking a record set 22 years ago by Coolio's "Gangsta's Paradise".
 In doing this, it also broke ABBA's record of fourteen weeks at number one, which was set on the previous Australian charts before the ARIA charts became Australia's official charts.
 "Shape of You" was also Australia's highest selling song of 2017 with 630,000 copies sold by the end of the year.
 The song is the first ever number one single of the now-defunct Philippine Hot 100 upon the chart's inception on 12 June 2017.
 It stayed at the peak position for 4 consecutive weeks before it was dethroned by "Despacito" by Luis Fonsi and Daddy Yankee featuring Justin Bieber.

 Worldwide, the song reached one billion streams on Spotify in June 2017.
 It became the most streamed song on Spotify in September 2017, reaching 1,318,420,396 streams overtaking Drake's "One Dance".
 It became the first song to reach 2 billions in streams on Spotify in 2018, and it was the most-streamed song of the decade on Spotify, with 2.4 billion streams in the 2010s.
 On 22 December 2021, "Shape of You" became Spotify's first song to hit 3 billion streams.
+In May 2023, Apple Music announced that "Shape of You" was the most-streamed song on the platform, with over 930 million streams.

 In August 2018, Billboard published a new edition of the "Greatest of All Time Hot 100 Singles" chart, its list of the 100 best-performing songs in the history of the Hot 100.
 "Shape of You" was ranked at number nine, the third-highest position of any song released in the 2010s (behind only "Uptown Funk" by Mark Ronson featuring Bruno Mars and "Party Rock Anthem" by LMFAO featuring Lauren Bennett and GoonRock).

-On November 23, 2021, Billboard published an updated edition of the "Greatest of All Time Hot 100 Singles" chart from 2018 where "Shape of You" is currently ranked the #10 Greatest Hot 100 Hit of All Time following the induction of The Weeknd's 2019 single "Blinding Lights" which currently holds the #1 position.
+"Shape of You" fell by one position in the 2021 update of the chart.